Ghost hunting: Methods and equipment

 Used to detect possibly unexplained fluctuations in electromagnetic fields.
 The Safe Range EMF brand of meter, designed for use with power lines and household appliances, became popular after the Ghost Hunters television series claimed it to be "specially calibrated for paranormal investigators".
-The Atlantic attribute its popularity among ghost hunters to its brightly colored LED display and propensity for false positive readings.
+The Atlantic attributes its popularity among ghost hunters to its brightly colored LED display and propensity for false positive readings.